lidofinance/depot/README.md

     Launch date: 01 Jan 1970
 ```

-You have to set vote ID in the omnibus file along with the block number.
+You have to set vote ID in the omnibus file.
 Also, you can add launch date to the comments if it looks relevant.